Skip to content

 Was the runtime for the STAR_ALIGN process comparable for samples SRR3473988 and SRR3473989?

-Hint: Remember we can use the Nextflow log and trace fields to find this information.
+Remember we can use the Nextflow log and trace fields to find this information.
+Specifically, we can look up the realtime for each process.

 Key points

-- Each nf-core workflow has a Usage, Output, and Parameters documentation page that should be consulted to help you design a suitable run command for your analysis
+• Each nf-core pipeline has a Usage, Output, and Parameters documentation page that should be consulted to help you design a suitable run command for your analysis

-- Parameters can be used to customise the workflow
+• Parameters can be used to customise how the pipeline runs